THE LIGHT OF ANDAMANS | ISSUE 27 | 17 FEB 2012

 ROHINGYAS: ENDLESS WAIT FOR REPATRIATION

 About 400 desperate souls rescued from the seas and detained in a distress camp for almost three years at Port Blair dream for a free life and a reunion with their families.
-Abandoned by both Myanmar and Bangladesh, their fate hangs in balance, with an indecisive government policy and the sluggish pace of repatriation.
+Abandoned by both Myanmar and Bangladesh

 By Zubair Ahmed